Asset Protection in Texas

 Separate property is generally shielded from the other spouse’s creditors.
 The one exception is “necessaries”: Texas Family Code Section 25.01 allows a creditor to hold either spouse liable when the debt covered essential support.

 Community property classification can also follow assets across state lines.
-A couple who acquires property in Texas as community property and later moves to Florida retains the community property character of that asset.
+A couple who acquires property in Texas as community property and later moves to another state retains the community property character of that asset.
 Creditors can pursue the debtor spouse’s community property interest even after the move.

 LLCs and Charging Order Protection